-- 1 Insert the diskette into the diskette drive with the label facing up. - 2 To access a file on the diskette, click Start, then select My Computer, then the drive letter (for example, the A: drive), then double-click the file. - 3 To remove the diskette, make sure the drive activity indicator (see "Status indicators" on page 19) is off, then press the diskette eject button.
+1 Insert the diskette into the diskette drive with the label facing up.

+2 To access a file on the diskette in Windows XP, click Start, then select My Computer, then the drive letter, then double-click the file.

+To access a file on the diskette in Windows Me, Windows 2000, or Windows 98, double-click the My Computer icon, the drive letter, then the file.

+3 To remove the diskette, press the diskette eject button.